Echo7394/EcoStat/README.md

 <li>Mode selection (Heating, Cooling, Off).</li>
 <li>Independent Fan control (circulating fan).</li>
 <li>Wi-Fi setup using a captive portal.</li>
-<li>Does not allow Cooling to be active when the current temperature is less than 50F.
+<li>Does not allow cooling to be active when the current temperature is less than 50F.
     (Safety feature to prevent damage to AC Unit)</li>
 </p>
 </ul>